Nikita534cool/GuiSdcard/Readme.md

 to put files just drag and drop them
 Bye!

--# code made by gemini,readme by nikita534cool on github.com
+code made by gemini,readme by nikita534cool on github.com
+program is as is